SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Visio_styleguide.md

 ### Alignment

-Parallel lines and images must be neatly aligned with each other.
+Parallel lines, images, parameters, etc. must be neatly aligned with each other.

-Example 1:

-Example 2:

 ## Stencils